 Joseph was sold into slavery by his jealous brothers and endured many years as a slave and a prisoner.
-But eventually his circumstances changed and he became a leading official in Egypt, helping to save Egypt from a devastating famine.
-And, in the process, also saving his family, including the very brothers that had sold him to slave traders.
+But eventually, his circumstances changed, and he became a leading official in Egypt, helping to save Egypt from a devastating famine.
+And, in the process, also saved his family, including the very brothers that had sold him to slave traders.

 God Can Use Our Suffering